Update: Jan. 26, 2017

 On Sunday, Jan.
 8, 2017.
 WSDOT crews installed a temporary traffic signal system on the SR 25/Columbia River Bridge at Northport in Stevens County (MP 114), about 5 miles south of the Canadian border.
 The signal will allow single-lane, alternating traffic, through a 2,500 foot section of SR 25.
 Drivers should expect short delays.

-When the signal system is in operationtraffic will be controlled without the need for staffed flagging crews.
-The exact time of activation is not yet known.
+Now that the signal system is in operation, traffic is controlled without the need for staffed flagging crews.

 With signalized control, and the revised counter balance, the earlier “one truck at a time” restriction has been lifted.
 However, the bridge will remain restricted to legal loads only.
 No overweight or oversize loads will be allowed until further notice.